-- Unit costs are a composite of multiple greenway projects from across the area that have been bid in the last 4 years. - Assuming 12-ft wide trail with 10-ft clear width for boardwalk and bridges. - Linear foot of asphalt trail includes: grading, basic drainage, clearing and grubbing, aggregate base course (ABC), asphalt paving, fencing, curb ramps, and basic pavement marking. - Linear foot of boardwalk includes: timber pile foundations, sub structure, decking, and handrails. - Linear foot of bridge includes: prefabricated bridge delivered, foundations, bent construction, and erection of bridge.
-Assuming 60-ft to 110-ft spans between bents. - Linear foot of erosion control includes: silt fence, tree protection fence, silt fence outlets, inlet protection, construction accesses, and special silt basins - All pavement markings are assumed to be thermoplastic. - ROW is based on tax valuation data available from Wake County.
-The one property needed is owned by the State of North Carolina and a non-monetary deal may be available. - Pedestrian refuges include monolithic concrete in the center of the road with detectable warning domes.
+- Unit costs are a composite of multiple greenway projects from across the area that have been bid in the last 4 years. - Assuming 12-ft wide trail with 10-ft clear width for boardwalk and bridges. - Linear foot of Asphalt Trail includes; grading, basic drainage, clearing and grubbing, ABC, Asphalt paving, fencing, curb ramps, and basic pavement marking. - Linear foot of Boardwalk includes; timber pile foundations, sub structure, decking, and handrails. - Linear foot of Bridge includes; prefabricated bridge delivered, foundations, bent construction, and erection of bridge.
+Assuming 60-ft to 110-ft spans between bents. - Linear foot of Erosion Control includes: silt fence, tree protection fence, silt fence outlets, inlet protection, construction accesses, and special silt basins - All pavement markings are assumed to be thermoplastic. - Right of Way is based on tax valuation data available from Wake County.
+The one property needed is owned by the State of North Carolina and a non-monitary deal may be available. - Pedestrian refuges include monolithic

-- Pedestrian ramps are included within the linear foot cost of asphalt/concrete trail.
-Crosswalks and pedestrian refuges are not and are a separate item within this estimate. - Proposed trail signage and wayfinding are included within the contingency of the estimate. - Counters do not include cabinets, power supplies, or any ongoing data collection. - Trail lighting is not assumed to be included in the project and the estimate. - There are no signal modifications unless otherwise stated as part of the estimate. - No utility relocations are part of this estimate.
+- concrete in the center of the road with detectible warning domes. - Pedestrian ramps are included within the linear foot cost of asphalt/concrete trail.
+Crosswalks and pedestrian refuges are not and are a separate item within this estimate. - Proposed trail signage and wayfinding are included within the contingency of the estimate. - Counters do not include cabinets, power supplies, or any on going data collection. - Trail lighting is not assumed to be included in the project and the estimate. - There are no signal modifications unless otherwise stated as part of the estimate. - · No utility relocations are part of this estimate.